 6. Sanitary - You are required to use a drying platform or rooms approved by your appointed Beyond Trade technical team that are protected from anything that might contaminate the coffee.

-7. Transportation - During transportation, you cannot use anything other than bags designed to transport green coffee bean, including grain pro bags and other coffee bags.
+7. Transportation - During transportation, you cannot use anything other than bags designed to transport green coffee beans, including grain pro bags and other coffee bags.
 Other bags like grocery bags, dog food bags or anything that are not created for the purpose of carrying coffee cannot be used.

 8. Labor Conditions - The farm working environment should be free of any engagement, support, or tolerance of behavior that is physically or verbally abusive.
 Forced labor, including slave, bonded, indentured, or involuntary, underage labor is prohibited.
-All temporary employees will at least earn and be paid the minimum wage laws of state and country, and you commit to publishing the wage rate paid to temporary workers at the site of work.
-All permanent employees will at least earn and be paid the minimum wage laws of state and country, and have a valid labor contract that complies with local labor laws.
+All temporary employees will at least earn and be paid the minimum wage laws of your state and country, and you commit to publishing the wage rate paid to temporary workers at the site of work.
+All permanent employees will at least earn and be paid the minimum wage laws of your state and country, and have a valid labor contract that complies with local labor laws.
 Wages shall be paid in a timely manner, regularly, and fully in local legal tender.
 All workers shall receive the same wages for the same work.
 All working conditions should be aligned to local labor laws and employees must all be treated fairly, including (i) the right to leave work and freely terminate their employment provided that workers give reasonable notice to the employer, (ii) the right to submit grievances in an anonymous manner, and (iii) the right to join workers organizations and bargain collectively.
-To the extent employees specifically request and perform additional hours beyond the regular working week, they shall be properly compensated for their overtime work in a manner compliant with local labor laws. — Any infraction will lead to an instant and permanent ban of the Beyond Trade Program & Certification.
+To the extent employees specifically request and perform additional hours beyond the regular working week, they shall be properly compensated for their overtime work in a manner compliant with local labor laws.
+Any infraction will lead to instant and permanent ban on participation in the Beyond Trade Program.

 10. Occupational Health & Safety - You will commit to ensure systems and policies are in place to detect, assess, avoid, and respond to potential health and safety of workers.
 Such systems shall include effective measures, such as training programs, to minimize the incidence of accidents, injuries, or illnesses for employees caused by work.
 In the case of employees that live temporarily at the farm site, you will commit to ensure adequate access to safe drinking water, sanitary facilities, rest areas, as well as the provision of quality food and generally dignified living conditions.
 You will commit to provide appropriate personal protective equipment (PPE) to all employees when necessary.

 12. Chemical Use - You commit to use organic fertilizer, pesticide, fungicide, and other inputs (the “Inputs”), as well as non-genetically modified seed, on a best-efforts basis in all cases except emergencies.
-You will only be allowed chemical use in emergency cases of plague & infestations and no more than twice a year.
-If the use of non-organic chemicals is necessary, you’re required to first talk with your appointed Beyond Trade technical support expert and add all the information to the Farm Production Traceability Form.
+You will only be allowed chemical use in emergency cases of plague and infestations and no more than twice a year.
+If the use of non-organic chemicals is necessary, you are required to first talk with your appointed Beyond Trade technical support expert and add all the information to the Farm Production Traceability Form.
 You commit to avoid the release of pollutants to the air, water, and land, and when avoidance is not feasible, take appropriate measures to control the intensity and mass flow of their release.
 You commit to avoid the generation of hazardous waste material (as defined under the Basel Convention) and to dispose of all waste in an environmentally sound manner.
-You commit to the not purchase, store, use, manufacture, or trade in products that fall in the WHO Recommended Classification of Pesticides by Hazard Class Ia (extremely hazardous) or Ib (highly hazardous).
+You commit to not purchase, store, use, manufacture, or trade in products that fall in the WHO Recommended Classification of Pesticides by Hazard Class Ia (extremely hazardous) or Ib (highly hazardous).
 You commit to not purchase, store, use, manufacture or trade in Class II (moderately hazardous) pesticides, unless the project has appropriate controls on manufacture, procurement, or distribution and / or use of these chemicals.

-13. Local Education & Training - You commit to send your children to school through minimum age required by local law and will require that as a condition to employment, all employees (both temporary and permanent) send their children to school through the minimum age required by local law.
+13. Local Education & Training - You commit to send your children to school through the minimum age required by local law and will require that as a condition to employment, all employees (both temporary and permanent) send their children to school through the minimum age required by local law.
 Furthermore, to the extent your children, or the children of your employees, perform work on your farm (always in compliance with Principle 8 and 9), you commit to offer them knowledge transfer opportunities of farming best practices, including participation in any technical trainings provided by the Beyond Trade technical support team that occur outside of school hours.

 14. Soil Restoration - You commit to conduct a soil test with the Beyond Trade technical support team on an annual basis and commit to restore soil nutrient levels to prior year levels per the recommendations provided by the Beyond Trade technical support team.

-15. Community Engagement - You commit to assist your community and local government with any emergency response efforts and have safety procedures in place to protect local community from hazardous materials release, transport and disposal.
+15. Community Engagement - You commit to assist your community and local government with any emergency response efforts and have safety procedures in place to protect the local community from hazardous materials release, transport and disposal.